ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - 🎆 **Particle Systems**: Create mesmerizing, fluid-like effects
 - 🎵 **Audio & MIDI Processing**: Separate instruments and create audio-reactive visuals
-- 🎛️ **Flex Features**: Dynamic control over IPAdapters, Masks, and Images
+- 🎛️ **Flex Features**: Dynamic control over IPAdapters, Masks, Images, Videos, Audio, and more
 - 🌊 **Optical Flow**: Generate masks based on motion in videos
 - ⏳ **Temporal Effects**: Apply time-based transformations to masks and images
+- 🌊 **DEPTH Flow** 🌊: Use flex features to control depthflow nodes, adding parallax animations to your workflows!

+### **Developers**: if you're interested in extending the flex features into your own nodes, check out the [base-class-refactor](../../tree/base-class-refactor) branch and feel free to reach out.

 <table style="border-collapse: collapse; border: none;">